 A Christian Boarding School in Georgia with Certified Teachers and College Prep

 During both parts of the program, teens are enrolled in our on-campus, fully accredited junior and senior high school, staffed with Georgia certified instructors.
 Our unique combination of a wilderness program, certified equine program, and first-class school is all designed to bring focus back into a child’s life.
-We also utilize accountability groups, individual behavioral and family therapy.
+We also utilize accountability groups, individual behavioral and family sessions for the adolescent.

 We have students who come to our Christian boarding school from all over the country, including from Waldorf, Maryland.
 Call us at (706) 779-5766 or visit the rest of this site to learn more.
 Enrollment is open year-round.

 |More about Christian boarding schools serving or near Waldorf, Maryland:Waldorf, Maryland is an unincorporated community and census-designated place in Charles County, Maryland, United States.
 It is Convert south-southeast of Washington, D.C.
 The population of the census-designated area only was 67,752 at the 2010 census.
 Waldorf was settled before 1900 as a rural crossroads with a train station and was called “Beantown” after a local family.
 Waldorf is now largely subsumed by the large planned community of St. Charles.|

 Waldorf’s original name was Beantown.
 In 1880 the General Assembly of Maryland by an act changed the name in “Waldorf” in honor of William Waldorf Astor (18481919), the great-grandson of John Jacob Astor (17631848), who was born in Walldorf, Palatinate, Germany.
 On July 29, 1908 the city “Plumb Valley” in Waseca County, Southern Minnesota changed its name into “Waldorf” after Waldorf/MD.